 Nivolumab is given as an infusion into a vein by a healthcare provider.
-This medicine must be given slowly, and the infusion can take at least 30 minutes to complete.
+This medicine must be given slowly, and the infusion can take 30 to 90 minutes to complete.

 Nivolumab is usually given once every 2 to 4 weeks.
 Your other cancer medicines may be given on different schedules.
 Your doctor will determine how long to treat you with all medicines.

-You will need frequent medical tests to help your doctor determine if it is safe for you to keep receiving nivolumab.
+You will need frequent medical tests to help your doctor determine if it is safe for you to keep receiving this medicine.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your nivolumab injection.
+Call your doctor for instructions if you miss a chemotherapy appointment.